Arceveti/SM64-v2/README.md

 - Many unnamed variables have been named (Arceveti, AloXado320)
 - Hardcoded render layers are replaced with their defines
 - New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled *
+- Extended debug info, with more info for velocity and info for floors/ceilings/walls (Arceveti) *

 **Gameplay QoL:**
 - Respawning Koopa shell boxes *